 But how does Zurich stack up?
 Located in the north of Switzerland, on the northern banks of Lake Zurich, Zurich is the largest city in the country.
 The city was founded by the Romans in 15BC, and today is one of the world’s largest financial centres, despite its relatively small population.
 Zurich also boasts a reputation for being clean and efficient, and is consistently regarded as having one of the highest living standards world-wide.

 We know what you’re thinking: all of this is very fascinating, but what about the food?
 Well, you’ll be pleased to learn that the Swiss cuisine in Zurich is some of the finest you’ll find anywhere.
 The restaurants here deliver both traditional and modern dishes, providing you with ample opportunities to gorge yourself of some of Europe’s tastiest fare.
-And considering most of Webjet Exclusives’ Switzerland tours include plenty of free time in Zurich, the city is your oyster (though, as a landlocked country, you might favour the cheese over the oysters…).
 With that in mind, here is the pick of what to eat in Zurich.

 Considering one of the stereotypical images that comes to mind when picturing Switzerland is of black and white cows scattered around the countryside, it’s not altogether surprising that the country should be known for its extraordinary cheese.
 Fondue is perhaps the country’s most famous dish, consisting of a medley of melted cheeses served bubbling over an open flame, typically with such ingredients as mushrooms, herbs, wine or garlic in the mix.
 The dish is always served with bread and is best when accompanied by a glass of local white wine.
 Today, fondue is inextricably linked with Switzerland, and you’ll be hard pressed to find a better way to warm up in the chilly months.